RamMaths/slime_2d_game/README.md

 && cd slime_2d_game
 ```
 4. Build the Rust scripts
 ```sh
 # slime_2d_game/
 cd scripts \
 && cargo build
 ```
+Windows users might get an error while compiling the rust code if the [llvm compiler infrastructure](https://releases.llvm.org/download.html) is missing.

 5. Open the project in the Godot editor importing the `project.godot` file at the root of the repo.